ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### March 4, 2020
 Plotted Henyey-Greenstein scattering function with g from -0.9 to 0.9 in 0.1 step and phi from 0 to 2pi.
 Replaced the lathe-geometry disk with an elliptical ring.

+### March 5, 2020
+Switched core scripts to min.js for faster web loading.
+Created a .py version of H-G. Trivial scripts cleanup.

+## Week 26
+### March 6, 2020
+The current ring makes use of a tube geometry with an elliptical path.
+A problem is that the edge is not flat but round.
+The ring geometry in three.js cannot create an elliptical shape.
+Attempted to draw an ellipse and reveal it using the extrude geometry.